Glimesh/janus-ftl-plugin/README.md

 ### Building on resource-constrained machines

-Some machines (like the teensy tiny DigitalOcean droplet) will fail to finish building with the default configuration.
+Some machines (like the teensy tiny DigitalOcean droplet) will fail to finish building with the default Ninja build configuration.

-Consider configuring ninja to disable parallel builds to allow the build to finish successfully:
+Consider configuring Ninja to disable parallel builds to allow the build to finish successfully:

 ```sh
 cd build